 The static memory cell used for the configuration memory in the Logic Cell Array has been designed specifically for high reliability and noise immunity.
 Integrity of the LCA configuration memory based on this design is assured even under adverse conditions.
 Compared with other programming alternatives, static memory provides the best combination of high density, high performance, high reliability and comprehensive testability.
 As shown in Figure 2, the basic memory cell consists of two CMOS inverters plus a pass transistor used for writing and reading cell data.
 The cell is only written during configuration and only read during readback.
-During normal operation the cell provides continuous control and the pass transistor is "off" and does not affect cell stability.
+During normal operation, the cell provides continuous control and the pass transistor is "off" and does not affect cell stability.
 This is quite different from the operation of conventional memory devices, in which the cells are frequently read and re-written.

-The memory cell outputs Q and $\overline{Q}$ use full Ground and Vcc levels and provide continuous, direct control.
+The memory cell outputs Q and $\overline{Q}$ use ground and Vcc levels and provide continuous, direct control.
 The additional capacitive load together with the absence of address decoding and sense amplifiers provide high stability to the cell.
-Due to the structure of the configuration memory cells, they are not affected by extreme power supply excursions or very high levels of alpha particle radiation.
-In reliability testing no soft errors have been observed, even in the presence of very high doses of alpha radiation.
+Due to the structure of the configuration memory